 The term “cleanroom” is a seemingly simple one: a room that’s clean.
 But it’s actually more complicated than that.
 Cleanrooms are specialized environments that are necessary for sensitive processes and operations, requiring careful planning and consideration, as well as specialized equipment and construction.
-So what exactly is a cleanroom?
+There are many types of cleanrooms, but what exactly is a cleanroom in the first place?

 What is a cleanroom?

 A cleanroom is a controlled environment that is regulated to certain standards specific to the application, for the purpose of preventing contamination of a process or product.
 This generally includes controlling the amount of particulate matter in the air, which involves air filtration, control of air entering the cleanroom, and special clothing and other equipment worn by people inside the cleanroom, such as sterile gowns and gloves.

 Who uses cleanrooms?